-Blue Cross Centre is an approximately 320,818 square foot office building that was constructed in 1988 and renovated and expanded in 2006.
+Blue Cross Centre is a 320,154 square foot office building that was constructed in 1988 and renovated and expanded in 2006.
 Blue Cross Centre is the largest and most prominent office complex in Moncton.
-The building is 97.2% occupied and its major tenants include Medavie Inc. and the Government of Canada.
+The building is 99.3% occupied and its major tenants include Medavie Inc. and the Government of Canada.